teamhanko/passkeys-python/README.md

 - Node.js installed (version 20.0.0 or later)
 - Hanko Passkey API key and tenant ID from [Hanko Cloud](https://cloud.hanko.io/)

+> **Note:**
+> You'll need to create a Passkey Project on Hanko Cloud with the App URL `http://localhost:5173`.
+See our docs to learn how to setup a [Passkey Project](https://hanko.mintlify.app/passkey-api/setup-passkey-project).

 ## Getting Started

 1. Clone the Repository